middleseat/Airtable-Sheets-Sync/README.md

 1. Refresh your Google Sheet
 2. A new menu item "Airtable Sync" will appear
-3. Click "Airtable Sync" > "Install Auto-Sync"
+3. Click "Airtable Sync" > "Install Hourly Auto-Sync"
 4. When prompted, authorize the script to access your data
 5. You'll see a confirmation message when auto-sync is installed